Gift of Growth Sale-mobile

 However, accessing these early systems through hacking didn't seem to be a "big business."
 The goal of these early hacking incidents was just to get access to systems.
 However, there were no opportunities for political or economic gain.
 Early hacking was primarily about making a mess to see if it was possible.

 New, quicker, and more effective hacking techniques have emerged throughout time.
-1967 saw one of the most significant occurrences in information security history.
+The history of cybersecurity highlights one of the most significant occurrences in information security in 1967.
 At that time, IBM invited some students to check out a freshly created computer in their offices.
 The students were given training on this computer system.
 They got entry to numerous system components.
 As a result, IBM gained knowledge about the system's weaknesses.

 As a result, the idea of implementing defensive security measures on computers to deter hackers began to take hold.
 It's possible that this was the industry's first instance of ethical hacking.
 In the present times, ethical hacking has become a reputed field that can be learned with a certified Ethical Hacker course online and other learning options.